From An Upper Cervical Chiropractic Perspective

 Most of the people practicing physical therapy this way are physical therapists, but some chiropractors practice this way as well, depending on regulations in their state.

 Keep in mind that this form of rehabilitation often requires muscular release of muscles at the bottom of the pelvis using the practitioners fingers.
 Sometimes this requires the practitioner to access the muscle by pressing through the the wall of the vagina or the rectum.
+(Chiropractors in Michigan cannot perform these procedures, but physical therapists can.)

 In other words, it’s not surgery but it can feel invasive for some.
 So, ask for someone with advanced training in the pelvic floor if you are going to seek physical therapy.
 As that practitioner will be able to do the necessary internal work through the vagina walls or through the rectum with less discomfort.